Scalingo/documentation/src/_posts/platform/getting-started/2000-01-01-common-deployment-errors.md

 ### Technology Detection

-In order to detect the technology used by your application, we iterate over the technologies alphabetically.
+To detect the technology used by your application, we iterate over the technologies alphabetically.
 It means that if your project contains multiple technologies, we will pick the first one detected.

 If you want to skip the detection phase and force the use of a specific buildpack, add the environment variable `BUILDPACK_NAME` to your project.

-If you need to use multiple technologies you can use the [multi-buildpacks]({% post_url platform/deployment/buildpacks/2000-01-01-multi %}).
+If you need to use multiple technologies, you can use the [multi-buildpacks]({% post_url platform/deployment/buildpacks/2000-01-01-multi %}).

 You can also develop your own buildpack and add the environment variable `BUILDPACK_URL` to have complete control on the detection and build phases.

-More information are available on [buildpacks]({% post_url platform/deployment/buildpacks/2000-01-01-intro %}) or [multi-buildpacks]({% post_url platform/deployment/buildpacks/2000-01-01-multi %}).
+More information is available on [buildpacks]({% post_url platform/deployment/buildpacks/2000-01-01-intro %}) or [multi-buildpacks]({% post_url platform/deployment/buildpacks/2000-01-01-multi %}).